HomeKia

 We’re always happy to see — and hear — a Harman Kardon system.
 They’re often found in BMW vehicles, so that’s how posh Kia can be.
 It’s standard in the top X-Line Prestige model.

-A turbocharged 1.6-liter 4-cylinder gasoline engine joins two electric motors to create a total output of 261 horsepower and 258 lb-ft of torque, making this plug-in hybrid the most powerful Sportage.
+A turbocharged 1.6-liter 4-cylinder gasoline engine joins two electric motors to create a total output of 268 hp and 258 lb-ft of torque, making this plug-in hybrid the most powerful Sportage.
 Energy goes to a standard all-wheel-drive system through a 6-speed automatic transmission.
+The power increase this year comes thanks to the electric motor output increasing from 66.9 kW to 72 kW.

 5-Year/60,000-Mile Warranty